Slashdot Asks: Have You Switched To Firefox 57? - Slashdot

 I suspect that Firefox may support the same API (thought existing addon authors adamantly state it does not).
 However, if I am to use the same API, I'd rather use it in a faster, more efficient and (due to its popularity) better supported browser.
 That is to say - whether Firefox supports such an API is irrelevant at this point.

-Firefox had a distinctive advantage of a unique flexible design and API access to all aspects of browse
+Firefox had a distinctive advantage of a unique flexible design and API access to all aspects of browser implementation.
+They chose to remove this advantage in favor of standardization.
+Now there is no longer anything about Firefox that makes it a better choice.

 Yep (Score:2)